nazuke/SEOMacroscope/docs/_drafts/2018-02-01-seo-macroscope-release-v1.7.0.0.md

 As well as numerous bugs being fixed, the Levenshtein analysis of near-duplicate content has also been accelerated, by generating a *"Levenshtein Fingerprint"* of the document text of each web page as it is crawled.
 There are two analysis level options, with the second being slower but may help to eliminate false positives.

-Where possible, the full text of PDF documents may be extracted, and analyzed for readability, and the presence of URLs.
+Where possible, the full text of PDF documents may be extracted, analyzed for readability, and URLs extracted.
 Currently, URLs found in the text will be added as additional outlinks from the PDF.

 In some cases, QR Codes in linked image files on the site may be detected as containing a link.
 These can be further crawled.